rkokkula/MyFirstApplication/README.md

-# MyFirstApplication
+# MyFirstAndroidApplication

-This is simple Hello World Android Application
+This is simple Hello World Android Application with constraint layout